 Once you stop commuting because you work from home, you start saving time.
 Time turns into money, or in this case, time was money and now you’ve saved money, too.

 The average American is spending some type of money commuting to work, whether it’s gas money, coupled with parking money and then bus or train money, or a monthly metrocard or train pass.
 At the end of the month, the costs add up and commutes wind up far from inexpensive.

 The long-term benefit of working from home is that you save those hours spent commuting during your local rush hour and you can turn the time into hobbies, rest or remote productivity.

-With the money saved by eliminating the commute, you’ve got more financial freedom that can be put essentially anywhere, or put toward making your home office a motivating place to be.
+With the money saved by eliminating the commute, you’ve got more financial freedom that can be put essentially anywhere, or put toward making your home office or shared home office a motivating place to be.

 See the rest of our best tips for starting to work from home when you realize you have tons of time back in your day.

 Making a sleep schedule that works for you